Emma Frost: Marvel Noir

 An alternate version of Emma Frost appears in Marvel Noir universe.
-She is the warden of Genosha Bay, a 1930s prison where the world's most dangerous sociopaths are held without trial or due process.
-As a nod to the risque nature of the mainstream White Queen and the Hellfire Club, this version of Emma has a bondage fetish, relishing being tied up during a prison break and telling her captor "tighter please."
+This version is the warden of Genosha Bay, a prison where sociopaths are held without trial or due process.

 New Exiles

-An alternate version of Emma Frost appears in the New Exiles.
-She is the head of Britain's Department X and founder of Force-X. Emma Frost uses a wheelchair in this reality as well.
+An alternate version of Emma Frost appears in New Exiles.
+This version is the head of Britain's Department X and founder of Force-X.

 Old Man Logan

 An alternate version of Emma Frost appears on Earth-807128/Old Man Logan.
 She marries Doctor Doom to ensure the survival of her species.
 Together with Doctor Doom, they rule a sector of what once was the United States of America called Doom's Lair, the only place on Earth where mutants can live without fear of persecution.
-She sends her lover Black Bolt to save Logan and Hawkeye from a Venom-possessed Savage Land Tyrannosaurus.
-Emma uses her telepathy to make herself look young.

-During the Secret Wars storyline where this reality was remade into the Battleworld domain of the Wastelands, Old Man Logan later came across a dying Emma Frost.

 Secret Wars

 An alternate version of Emma Frost dubbed "Boss Frost" appears as a psychic law enforcement officer in the Mondo City region of Battleworld.

 Powerless

 An alternate version of Emma Frost appears in Powerless, a world without superpowers or superheroes.
 She appears as one of William Watts' therapy patients.
 She mentions having issues with her mother, as well as being upset about Scott choosing Jean over her.